apollographql/apollo-client/docs/source/api/react-apollo.md

 export default TodoAppWithData;
 ```

-The `graphql()` function will only be able to provide access to your GraphQL data if there is a [`<ApolloProvider/>`](#ApolloProvider) component higher up in your tree to provide an [`ApolloClient`][] instance that will be used to fetch your data.
+The `graphql()` function will only be able to provide access to your GraphQL data if there is a [`<ApolloProvider/>`][] component higher up in your tree to provide an [`ApolloClient`][] instance that will be used to fetch your data.

-[`ApolloClient`]: #ApolloClient

-The behavior of your component enhanced with the `graphql()` function will be different depending on if your GraphQL operation is a [query](../essentials/queries.html), a [mutation](../essentials/mutations.html), or a [subscription](../advanced/subscriptions.html).
+The behavior of your component enhanced with the `graphql()` function will be different depending on if your GraphQL operation is a [query](/essentials/queries/), a [mutation](/essentials/mutations/), or a [subscription](/advanced/subscriptions/).
 Go to the appropriate API documentation for more information about the functionality and available options for each type.

 Before we look into the specific behaviors of each operation, let us look at the `config` object.
 The `config` object is the second argument you pass into the `graphql()` function, after your GraphQL document.
 The config is optional and allows you to add some custom behavior to your higher order component.